jpodwys/riot-progressive-enhancement/README.md

 -----|-----------------|--------
 Page | Routing/Middleware | 4.2KB
 Riot | Rendering/templating/data-binding | 8.6KB
-Pure | CSS | 4.1KB (add 1.8KB for grids-responsive.css if needed)
+Pure | CSS | 3.8KB with a custom CDN rollup
 Superagent | AJAX | 3.9KB
+ | | 20.5KB separately
- | | 20.8KB
+ | | ~18.8KB packaged together (with CSS separatey)

 # Why this stack?

-My total client stack size at the moment, before writing any of my own code, is 20.8KB.
+My total client stack size at the moment (browserified/uglified/GZIPped with CSS separate and with none of my own logic) is ~18.8KB.
 That's pretty great, when you consider that Polymer, React, Angular, Backbone, Ember, and most of the other JS frameworks out there (when bundled with their hard dependencies) are between ~2x - ~8x larger.

 Couple this with the fact that this stack can deliver a fully usable web page before any JS assets are even requested by the browser, and we've got a pretty compelling argument for using it.